Mykelz/Evently-Capstone-Project/README.md

     The server will start on http://localhost:5000.

 # Configuration
-Ensure you have the following environment variables configured:
+Ensure you have all of above environment variables configured:

-   - PORT: The port number on which the server will run.
-   - MONGO_URI: Your MongoDB connection string.
-   - JWT_SECRET: The secret key for JWT token generation.

 # Usage
 ### PostMan collection